MEMRI: Projects

 MEMRI's work is organized into projects, each with a specific focus.
-The main subjects the organization addresses are jihad and terrorism; relations between the U.S. and Middle East; pro-democracy and pro-civil rights views; inter-Arab relations; and anti-Semitism.
+The main subjects the organization addresses are jihad and terrorism; relations between the U.S. and Middle East; pro-democracy and pro-civil rights views; inter-Arab relations; and antisemitism.

 The Reform Project, according to MEMRI, focuses on monitoring, translating, and amplifying media from Muslim figures and movements with progressive viewpoints in the Arab and Muslim world.
 The project also aims to provide a platform for those sources to expand their reach.
 MEMRI has stated that this is the organization's flagship project.

-The MEMRI Lantos Archives on anti-Semitism and Holocaust Denial, a joint project with the Lantos Foundation for Human Rights and Justice launched in 2009, is a repository of translated Arabic and Farsi material on anti-Semitism.
+The MEMRI Lantos Archives on antisemitism and Holocaust Denial, a joint project with the Lantos Foundation for Human Rights and Justice launched in 2009, is a repository of translated Arabic and Farsi material on antisemitism.
 The project is sponsored by the U.S. State Department.
-Through its translations and research, the project aims to document anti-Semitic trends in the Middle East and South Asia.
-The project provides policymakers with translations and footage of anti-Semitic comments made by media personalities, academics, and government and religious leaders.
-MEMRI holds an annual Capitol Hill gathering through the project, and publishes an annual report on anti-Semitism and Holocaust denial.
+Through its translations and research, the project aims to document antisemitic trends in the Middle East and South Asia.
+The project provides policymakers with translations and footage of antisemitic comments made by media personalities, academics, and government and religious leaders.
+MEMRI holds an annual Capitol Hill gathering through the project, and publishes an annual report on antisemitism and Holocaust denial.
 The archives were named for Tom Lantos, the only Holocaust survivor to serve in United States Congress.

 Arab and Iranian television programming is monitored, translated, and analyzed through the MEMRI TV Monitoring Project.
 The project's translated video clips are available to the media and general public.

 Activity by terrorist and violent extremist organizations is tracked through the Jihad and Terrorism Threat Monitor (JTTM).
 The project disseminates jihadi-associated social media content and propaganda released by various Islamic State media companies.

 The organization's Cyber and Jihad Lab (CJL) tracks cyberterrorism.
 According to MEMRI, the CJL's goal is to inform and make recommendations to legislators and the business community about the threat of cyberterrorism.
 Initiatives have included encouraging social media companies to remove terrorist accounts and sought legislation to prevent terrorist entities from using their platforms.

 MEMRI's other projects include the Russian Media Studies Project, which translates Russian media and publishes reports analyzing Russian political ideology, the Iran Studies Project, the South Asia Studies Project, and the 9/11 Documentation Project.